himanshu1221/Todo_Cli/readme.md

 ## Todo_Cli

 It is a simple task manager that allows you to create, edit, delete and list tasks from the command line.
-It is built with Go and Cobra.
+It is built with Go.
 <!--
 ![TaskIt demo GIF](https://user-images.githubusercontent.com/51878265/224398202-84823ca4-ba4d-4ae4-915a-9f9f42ee50d0.gif) -->